near/stakewars-iii/challenges/draft_015.md

 * Submitted by: Meta Pool supported by Kuutamo
 * Rewards: 10 Delegated NEAR Points (DNP)

-Setup a kuutamo High Availability (HA) NEAR Validator running on `shardnet` and `testnet`
+Setup a kuutamo High Availability (HA) NEAR Validator running on `localnet` and `testnet`

 The kuutamo (HA) NEAR Validator node distribution combines a Linux operating system (NixOS) preconfigured for security and performance for this use case, kuutamod, consuld and neard.

 kuutamod is a distributed supervisor for neard that implements failover.
 To avoid having two active validators running simultaneously, kuutamod uses consul by acquiring a distributed lock.

-## Kuutamod support:
+## kuutamod support:

-Kuutamod team is available for solving doubts about setting up Kuutamod.
+kuutamod team is available for solving doubts about setting up kuutamod.

 For support join [kuutamo-chat on Matrix.](https://matrix.to/#/#kuutamo-chat:kuutamo.chat)